koleopteros/DailyCodingChallenges/2019-03-25/Daily Coding Problem/README.md

 create the root which will not count to any value.
 Left will represent 1, Right will represent 2.

+The data structure could easily be adapted to accomodate the 1,3,5 steps at a time (Or at least, that is what I think)

 ### Alternative ideas